liushunyu/liushunyu.github.io/_pages/about.md

 - **graph learning**
 - **power system dispatch and control**

 The long-term goal of my research is to develop efficient, generalized, and practical agents.
 In tandem with this, my research strives to facilitate intelligent interaction among multiple agents, empowering them to tackle complex decision-making challenges in both the virtual and real worlds.
+Please feel free to contact me if you are interested in my research :)

 <br>